When Can Babies Eat Fish? And Which Fish To Give Them

-Fish is an amazing source for crucial fatty acids like DHA and EPA, known as Omega-3s.
-DHA is particularly important to children.
-It helps the brain grow!
-But before you start throwing down the grouper, it’s important to know when you should give your baby fish and which fish to give them.
-You wouldn’t want to accidentally give them Phish, which is only a source for MDMA and makes the brain … melt.
+Fish is an amazing source for crucial fatty acids like DHA and EPA, also known as Omega-3s.
+DHA is particularly important to children — it helps the brain grow!
+But before you start throwing down the grouper, it’s important to know when you should give your baby fish and which fish to give them first.

-As for the “when,” babies can start eating fish whenever they start chowing on solid foods — usually between about 4 and 6 months of age.
-It’s a perfect time to introduce a piscine diet to replenish all those Omega-3s lost in the transition away from breast milk and formula.
+Babies can start eating fish whenever they start chowing on solid foods — usually between about 4 and 6 months of age.
+It’s a perfect time to introduce a piscine diet to replenish all those Omega-3s lost in the transition away from breastmilk and formula.

-Before you get that “Yum, yum, bumble” song stuck in your head (crap, too late), there’s one huge caveat from the American Academy of Pediatricians (AAP): fish are one of the leading causes of food allergies.
-Be extremely cautious if your kid has asthma or eczema that sticks around after a doctor’s treatment plan, or if you have a family history of food allergies.
-You may have to introduce them to Bruce, not a new, finned food group.
+There’s one huge caveat from the American Academy of Pediatricians (AAP): Fish are one of the leading food allergies.
+Be extremely cautious about giving your kid fish if they have asthma or eczema that sticks around after a doctor’s treatment plan, or if you have a family history of food allergies, because that means they’re more likely to have an allergic reaction.

-If you choose to proceed with fish — or any high-allergen food for that matter — do so close to home.
-Start with small amounts, keep a watchful eye, and allow for a couple days after to monitor for anything screwy in their system.
+If you choose to proceed with fish — or any high-allergen food for that matter — do so at home rather than a restaurant.
+Start with small amounts, keep a watchful eye, and monitor them for a couple days after to see if they have a bad reaction.

-For loads of fish you and your baby can safely enjoy, this site has a plenty of suggestions including farmed rainbow trout, anchovies, and sardines.
-This book also has lots of fish, too, although the nutrition information is questionable at best.
+For loads of fish you and your baby can safely enjoy, the Healthy Children website run by the AAP has a plenty of suggestions, including farmed rainbow trout, anchovies, and sardines.
 Whatever you give your kid, make sure it’s free of bones.
 Consider mincing or pureeing.
-What, pureed anchovy doesn’t sound delicious to you?

-Whichever way you do it, make sure you get the good stuff into them before 5 years of age or they might not like fish later in life.
+Whichever way you do it, make sure you get the good stuff into them before they get too old or they might not like fish later in life.
 No matter how many times they go out with you and catch a live one.

 This article was originally published on